Do you want to have good parenting skills?

 Of course, it’s easier said than done for parents to adopt an authoritative parenting style all the time.
 But the research shows that this is the most effective approach to take.

 So make an effort to guide and coach your children, without being controlling.
 This is a parenting skill that’s definitely worth developing!

 (You can also look into educational coaching as a means to help your children become more proactive and self-motivated.)

 Parenting skill #10: Give your children a sense of security.

 Research by Lee Raby indicates that children who have a strong sense of security early on in life go on to perform better in school.
 These children also go on to have healthier relationships in adulthood.

 This may seem like an obvious finding, but it’s interesting to note that early experiences have such a profound impact on a child’s development.

-To give your children a sense of security, do the following:
+To build on your parenting strengths and give your children a sense of security, do the following:

 - Show affection toward them